 Project management is a gamble.
 In business, you make decisions, and sometimes they’re wrong.
-No matter how solid your plan is, no matter how well your team works together, no matter how much experience you have, and no matter how much capital you have to work with, failure is always a possibility.
+No matter how solid your plan is, no matter how well your team works together, no matter how much experience you have, and no matter how much capital you have to work with, project failure is always a possibility.

 When a project fails, it can be devastating: team members can be let go, clients can be lost, and confidence in your company can be shattered, both from the public and from your own team.
 This article will help you deal with project failure, identifying some tips that should help you pick up the pieces and start again, better than before.